 Digital transformation is about more than just the changes in technology for a business.
 It’s also very much about updating the way businesses think about how they deliver value and superior customer experience.
 The customer experience is paramount, and digital transformation gets everyone working in unison towards the delivery of a yet more superior service.

-Cross-department communication is one paradigm shift which modern businesses are embracing.
+Cross-departmental communication is one paradigm shift which modern businesses are embracing.
 Better communication means better workflow.
 Likewise, fostering collaboration between different departments helps illuminate different angles of a project.

 In turn, team members gain a deeper understanding of that project and the ways it can better serve the end user.

 As has been shown, the ultimate goal of digital transformation is not solely about adopting more sophisticated digital tools.
-Rather, the point of the transformation is to deliver increased value to customers: extensive and cross-department communication supports this.
+Rather, the point of the transformation is to deliver increased value to customers: extensive and cross-departmental communication supports this.

 Want to Learn More?